SevenVenues Event Permits

 Permits are issued 1 to 2 weeks in advance of the event date to accommodate the many changing components of an event.
 A permit will be issued once all applicable fees and permit requirements have been met.
 The City will keep you apprised of any issues regarding your application throughout the review process.
 If there is a deadline by which you need the permit to be issued, notify the City of that deadline at the time of application submittal and the reason for the deadline.
 The City will review the deadline and determine feasibility based on event circumstances and review requirements.

-Interested to know more about the SevenVenues permitting process?
-Want to be prepared for a successful event?
-Review the SevenVenues Open Air Event Permit Guidelines here.
+Interested to know more about SevenVenues permits?
+Review the SevenVenues Open Air Event Permit Guidelines (PDF).